DrakoTrogdor/Command2Velocity/README.md

 7. `onPlayerJoin()` method is an event handler for when a player joins the server.
 It either forces the player to spawn at a specific location or starts a 10-second portal cooldown for the player.

 In summary, this plugin allows server administrators to send players to different servers within their network using a custom command while implementing a cooldown mechanism to prevent abuse.
 It also provides configuration options for server administrators to manage the plugin's behavior.

+# Usage

+The in-game users can use the command2velocity command (or its alias c2v) to send players to different servers within the network.
+Here's a breakdown of the command syntax:

+Sending yourself to another server:

+> /command2velocity server <server>

+or using aliases:

+> /c2v srv <server>

+> /c2v serv <server>

+In this case, <server> should be replaced with the name of the server you want to connect to.

+Sending another player to a server:

+> /command2velocity server <player> <server>

+or using aliases:

+> /c2v srv <player> <server>

+> /c2v serv <player> <server>

+In this case, <player> should be replaced with the name of the player you want to send, and <server> should be replaced with the name of the server you want to send the player to.

+Note that players must have the necessary permissions to use the command.
+The permission for the command is command.command2velocity.
+Server administrators can configure the permissions using a permissions plugin, such as LuckPerms, to grant or restrict access to the command.